JustAGhosT/GwentCardDownloader/README.md

 }
 ```

-### 10. Update the `Downloader` class to use the `DownloadProgress` class
+### 11. Update the `Downloader` class to use the `DownloadManager` and `DownloadProgress` classes

-Update the `Downloader` class to use the `DownloadProgress` class for tracking download progress.
+Update the `Downloader` class to use the `DownloadManager` and `DownloadProgress` classes for managing and tracking download progress.
 Replace the existing progress tracking code with the following:

 ```csharp
 using System;